jamulussoftware/jamulus/docs/TRANSLATING.md

 (The branch name is chosen by the user; the above name translate-r3_7_0-german is an example for the German translation of V3.7.0)

-The branch will be used later as the source of a Pull Request.
+The branch will be used later as the source of a pull request.

-#### With Github Desktop
+#### With GitHub Desktop

 Select the current repository as `jamulus`, and the current branch as `master`.